gap-packages/SimplicialSurfaces/README.md

-The GAP 4 package 'SimplicialSurfaces'
+The GAP 4 package  `SimplicialSurfaces`
 ==============================

 ## Installation